ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==
+= 2.5 =
+* Added active-line addon to CodeMirror.
+* Extra update_option() removed from the _duplicates function.
+* The _exec function optimized.
+* CSS class "slider" renamed to "trigger".
+* Styles of settings page optimized for mobile devices.
+* The styles.css file better commented.
+* The _enqueue_codemirror_scripts function renamed to mcstyles_load_scripts.
 = 2.4 =
-* Added trigger for temporary disable the custom functions (PHP code).
+* Added trigger for temporary disable the custom functions.
 * Functions _prepare, _duplicates, and _exec optimized.
 = 2.3 =
 * Added function to check for duplicate function names.
 Compares the names of all functions (internal, user).
+The _duplicates function added.
-* Added function for automatic remove the message about successful saving after 3 seconds.
+* Added function for automatic remove the "successful" message after 3 seconds.
 * Removed the default message about successful saving.
 * The function of user code cleaning modified.
 * File js-functions.js renamed to functions.js.